Strategies for fighting white supremacy in the age of Trump. Available now from AK Press.

 No More Heroes exposes the savior complex for what it really is: imperialism camouflaged as a rescue operation.
 A perfect gift for the age of Trump. -Robin D. G. Kelley, Author, Freedom Dreams: The Black Radical Imagination

-One of the best books of 2016. – Flavorwire
+One of the best books of the year. – Flavorwire

 Jordan Flaherty’s insightful new book, No More Heroes: Grassroots Challenges to the Savior Mentality, is both an excavation of the deep roots of the white savior industrial complex and an informative look at how the savior mentality gets expressed today in everything from voluntourism to Teach for America and anti–sex trafficking movements.
 With whip-smart analysis, Flaherty helps us identify the real damages inflicted by saviorism while providing helpful guidelines so those of us who hold privilege can become stronger allies in the movements for social justice. – Bitch Magazine